 Setting parental controls on any gadgets that your children have is really important, please click on the link to view some handy tips on how to set these up: How to set up Parental Controls.

 There is also another very good document called Cyber Bullying – Advice for Young Children produced by Kidscape.
 It details how to prevent cyber bullying by giving points to follow before hitting send.
 The cyber world is a real world with real consequences, so it is important to always think before you post.

 Each year the children have a talk by the Safe Schools Communities Team – SSCT (Educational branch of community police) to update them about the importance of Online Safety.
 This year the SSCT are aiming their sessions at just year 6.
-The next session for year 6 is arranged for Thursday 23rd January 2020 with a parents internet safety session booked for the summer term.
+The next session for year 6 will be arranged for January 2021, with a parents internet safety session booked for the summer term.
 Click here to see the latest SSCT Newsletters.

 During the spring and summer terms the Digital Leaders will be presenting to KS1 a slide show about Smartie the Penguin.
 The story covers: Pop ups and in app purchasing, inappropriate websites for older children and cyberbullying.